SSL-SLR: Self-Supervised Representation Learning for Sign Language Recognition: Sign Language Recognition

-Worldwide, there exist over 150 sign languages, but only a few have enough annotated data to train deep learning models effectively~\cite{bilge2024cross}.
-Existing models~(\cite{hu2021signbert,hu2023signbert+,zhao2023best, jiang2024signclip}) rely on huge amounts of data from multiple sign languages to pre-train models, which are then fine-tuned with few annotated data.
-However, this presents some challenges indeed, pre-training requires large datasets (e.g., 500,000 videos for SignCLIP, 243,000 for SignBERT) from diverse sources, which are sometimes not accessible and require considerable computational resources.
-For an effective solution to data scarcity in SLR, instead of pre-training models on vast amounts of data from diverse sources, recent studies are focusing on pre-training the models on unannotated data from a sign language (\cite{ferreira2022transformer, madjoukeng2025benchmarking, madjoukeng2025local,zhao2023best}).
-These approaches enable the models to learn more useful representations for each particular sign language.
-In this context,~\cite{madjoukeng2025benchmarking} leveraged contrastive learning techniques based on data augmentation (SimCLR, MoCo, etc.) to learn representations from unannotated sign language data.
+Worldwide, there exist over 150 sign languages~\citep{bilge2024cross}, but only a few have enough annotated data to train deep learning models effectively.
+Existing models~(\citep{hu2021signbert,hu2023signbert+,zhao2023best, jiang2024signclip}) rely on huge amounts of data from multiple sign languages to pre-train models, which are then fine-tuned with few annotated data.
+However, this presents some challenges, indeed pre-training requires large datasets (e.g., 500,000 videos for SignCLIP) from diverse sources (SignBERT, SignBERT+, etc.), which are sometimes not accessible and require considerable computational resources; additionally, they often lack sign-specific features~\citep{wong2025signrep}.
+For an effective solution to data scarcity in SLR, instead of pre-training models on vast amounts of data from diverse sources, recent studies are focusing on pre-training the models on unannotated data from a sign language or leverage self-supervised learning approaches~\citep{kothadiya2023simsiam,madjoukeng2025benchmarking, madjoukeng2025local}.
+In this context,~\cite{madjoukeng2025benchmarking} leveraged contrastive learning techniques based on data augmentation (SimCLR, MoCo, SimSiam, etc.) to learn representations from unannotated sign language data.
 They pre-trained and fine-tuned several contrastive models on data from a specific sign language without requiring vast amounts of data from diverse sources.
 Conducted on image-based SLR, this work has yielded remarkable results.
 By enabling the training of models in an unsupervised manner on a sign language, contrastive approaches provide an innovative solution to address the challenges of scarce annotated data in sign language. \cite{madjoukeng2025local} show that by using contrastive learning approaches in image-based SLR, it sometimes occurs that the learned representations are not aligned with the sign in the image.
 They show that by enabling contrastive models to be more focused on the signs in the images, the accuracy and faithfulness of the contrastive models increase.
 As in image-based SLR, where the sign occupies only a portion of the image, we observe that even for video-based SLR, not all frames in a sequence are equally relevant for sign identification.
 The next section demonstrates that for sign identification, only certain frames are truly useful.